-Thinking he had lost and in an attempt to avoid the death penalty he confessed using the information he had read in the newspapers and what the police had already told him about the crimes.
+Thinking he had lost and in an attempt to avoid the death penalty he confessed, using the information he had read in the newspapers and what the police had already told him about the crimes.
 This meant life behind bars over a trial and possibility of the death sentence which he was sure he would get.

 A Confession To Murder

 William Heirens went straight to prison and there he would spend the next 65 years.
-In 1954 the Illinois Supreme Court did recognise there may have been some violations of his constitutional rights, but they did not affect the outcome of the case and therefore a new trial was denied.
+In 1954 the Illinois Supreme Court did recognize there may have been some violations of his constitutional rights, but they did not affect the outcome of the case and therefore a new trial was denied.

 He repeated the same story over and over again, that he did not commit these crimes and he was not the Lipstick Killer.
 He had confessed because he felt he had no choice.
 A prisoner convicted of a heinous crime who protests their innocence can spend year upon year behind bars with no one listening to their story.

-In the case of William Heirens, the so called Lipstick Killer of Chicago, it was Dolores Kennedy, the daughter of a defence attorney and a legal representative herself who came to his aid.
-She realised that the news reports of the time were very inaccurate and the actual events of 1946 had not been told.
+In the case of William Heirens, the so-called Lipstick Killer of Chicago, it was Dolores Kennedy, the daughter of a defense attorney and a legal representative herself who came to his aid.
+She realized that the news reports of the time were very inaccurate and the actual events of 1946 had not been told.
 She began to write a book about the case and came to believe he was truly innocent.
 Her book was published in 1991 called “His Day In Court” and claimed he was a scapegoat and not the Lipstick Killer.
 His confession to the crimes was the main barrier in trying to get anyone to listen to the facts of the case and review the outcome.

 A similar set of circumstances eventually led to the release of Edward Lee Elmore in South Carolina in 2012.
 Although he never confessed to the murder he was charged with it took over 20 years for newly qualified lawyer Diana Holt to prove his innocence.